gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 ### Hybrid Illumina + Pacbio genome assembly using SPAdes

 SPAdes is a cutting-edge genome assembler that specializes in leveraging multiple data types to assemble smaller genomes.
+Here we will use both Pacbio and Illumina data together to build a better assembly.

 https://wiki.gacrc.uga.edu/wiki/SPAdes

+Just like with the Illumina data, we want to first check the quality of the Pacbio data.
+I have combined SRA data from several SMRT cells into one fastq file for you; copy this fastq file into your working directory.
+Run FASTQC again on this single fastq file of Pacbio reads.

 In your command-line text editor of choice (nano, pico, vim, emacs, etc), create a bash shell submission script.
 I named mine "run_spades.sh".
 The *.sh ending is not necessary, but it is good practice, since we are writing this simple script in the bash language.
+Practice and become proficient at editing text on the command line!

+The GACRC will include an example submission script for every program installed on the cluster.
+There are always some differences in the way programs run and what they require in terms of dependencies.
+If I had not read the GACRC wiki page for SPAdes, I would NOT have remembered to include the "export LD_LIBRARY_PATH" line and the program would fail immediately.
+Always, always check the GACRC wiki page first.

+run_spades.sh:

     #!/bin/bash
     export LD_LIBRARY_PATH=/usr/local/gcc/4.7.1/lib64:${LD_LIBRARY_PATH}